Hawzy/hawzy.github.io/_posts/2022-02-08/2022-02-08-installing-psreadline-predictive-intellisense.md

 ## Conclusion

-For Day 16 I enabled PSReadLine, honestly not sure why it took me so long.
-Should be pretty useful.
+For Day 16 I enabled PSReadLine, this should be a useful addition at home and work.